BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_functions.html.md

 ```

 #### Types & Implicit Casts
 The inkling compiler will validate that all values assigned to variables or input parameters and return parameters are of a compatible type.
-Note that compatibility doesn’s require an exact type match.
+Note that compatibility doesn’t require an exact type match.
 Consider the following examples:

 ```inkling2--code
 # This is allowed because the value of the